Pimverleg/German-gender-finder/README.md

 # German-gender-finder
 Find the gender of the German word.

+You can use this script to find out what article your german word needs.
+Der, Die or Das

 ## Usage

 Finding the gender of the word "Besuch" directly from the command line (cmd):